neonevm/neon-evm.docs/docs/developing/dev_environment/local_proxy_remote_solana.md

   * Solana [Testnet](https://docs.solana.com/clusters#testnet)/[Devnet](https://docs.solana.com/clusters#devnet)/[Mainnet](https://docs.solana.com/clusters#mainnet-beta) is used, and the Proxy interacts with it through Neon EVM.

 ## Set up a local Proxy
 First, set up and host a Proxy locally as per the following steps.
-After executing these commands, the Proxy will be available at `http://localhost:9090/solana`.
+After executing these commands, the Proxy is available at `http://localhost:9090/solana`.
 This address and port are set by default.

 ### Step 1: Docker
 Docker images themselves are never "started" and never "running".
 The `docker run` command takes the Docker image as a template and produces a container from it.
 Before starting your Proxy container, you need to start service containers.